fommil/fpmortals/manuscript/complete.md

   }.map { case i: Int => i }
 ~~~~~~~~

-Like in assignment, a generator can use a pattern match on the left
+Like assignment, a generator can use a pattern match on the left hand side.
+But
-hand side.
-But unlike assignment (which throws `MatchError` on
+unlike assignment (which throws `MatchError` on failure), generators are
-failure), generators are *filtered* and will not fail at runtime.
+*filtered* and will not fail at runtime.
+However, there is an inefficient double
-However, there is an inefficient double application of the pattern.
+application of the pattern.

 A> The compiler plugin [`better-monadic-for`](https://github.com/oleg-py/better-monadic-for) produces alternative, **better**,
 A> desugarings than the Scala compiler.
 This example is interpreted as: